Families of Berkovich spaces: First step: flatness in the Berkovich setting

-{\em Our notion of flatness.} To overcome the problem we have just mentioned, we define flatness as follows (\ref{defunivflat}, \ref{nongoodpredef} {\em et sq.}).
-Let~$Y\to X$ be a morphism between~$k$-analytic spaces, let~$\sch F$ be a coherent sheaf on~$Y$ and let~$y\in Y$.
+To overcome the problem we have just mentioned, we define flatness as follows (\ref{def-flat-good}, \ref{def-flat-gen} \ff).
+Let~$Y\to X$ be a morphism between~$k$-analytic spaces, let~$y$ be a point of $Y$, and let $\mathscr F$ be a coherent sheaf on $Y$.